m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ## Final words
 My goal in this review was to go over the basic concepts in reinforcement learning, there are for sure many concepts that I was not able to cover in this article.
 So, consider the following resources:
-(<a href="https://youtube.com/playlist?list=PLLyj1Zd4UWrP3rME2XvFvE4Q5vI3H_7_Z&si=HJ_Jg1z5q20oRf45">Corcoran, 2023</a>) for Markov processes,
+(<a href="https://youtube.com/playlist?list=PLLyj1Zd4UWrP3rME2XvFvE4Q5vI3H_7_Z&si=HJ_Jg1z5q20oRf45" target="_blank">Corcoran, 2023</a>) for Markov processes,
-(<a href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/">Sutton & Barto, 2018</a>) for RL concepts, (<a href="https://huggingface.co/learn/deep-rl-course/unit6/advantage-actor-critic">Simonini, 2018</a>) for some RL implementation, and (<a href="https://www.media.mit.edu/publications/social-and-affective-machine-learning/">Jaques, 2019</a>) for social learning.
+(<a href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/" target="_blank">Sutton & Barto, 2018</a>) for RL concepts, (<a href="https://huggingface.co/learn/deep-rl-course/unit6/advantage-actor-critic" target="_blank">Simonini, 2018</a>) for some RL implementation, and (<a href="https://www.media.mit.edu/publications/social-and-affective-machine-learning/" target="_blank">Jaques, 2019</a>) for social learning.
 Also, I'll try to update this article from time to time to make it more informative and easy to understand.
 At the same time, if you found any error, or you want to give me some suggestions, feel free to email me: mohamedyosef101@outlook.com.

 <div align="center">
 <p style="font-size: 32px; padding-top: 12px;">تم بحمد الله</p>